valderman/haste-compiler/README.md

 "executables" on your system doesn't make much sense.
 You can still use `haste-inst build` to build your "executables" locally, however.

+Finally, you can interact with Javascript code using the FFI.
+See `doc/js-externals.txt` for more information about that.

 For more information on how Haste works, see
 [the Haste Report](http://ekblad.cc/hastereport.pdf "Haste Report"), though beware that parts of Haste may have changed quite a bit.